 Do your employees recognize a security risk when they see it?
 Most companies attempt to educate employees on cybersecurity awareness.
 However, each day brings new challenges due to the human element of falling prey to phishing scams or manual errors.

 Thankfully, there's a non-human ally that can keep your cybersecurity network secure.
-Software robots (bots), which don’t require sleep or a lunch breaks, can now be deployed to be on duty night and day, guarding against vulnerabilities while humans attend to more meaningful work.
+Software robots (bots), which don’t require sleep or lunch break, can now be deployed to be on duty night and day, guarding against vulnerabilities while humans attend to more meaningful work.

 A world of security breaches